markpatton/idl-bulkdl/README.md

 sam local start-lambda
 ```

 Try to zip up some of the files in the source bucket.
+Note that the input is an event, but the lambda only uses the body.
 ```
-curl -XPOST "http://localhost:3001/2015-03-31/functions/bulkdl/invocations" -d '["snhk0078.pdf"]'
+curl -XPOST "http://localhost:3001/2015-03-31/functions/bulkdl/invocations" -d '{"body": "[\"snhk0078.pdf\"]"}'
 ```

 The name of the zip will be returned.